nicholasneo78/speech-to-text-with-kenlm-pipeline/README.md

 ```

-The structure of the dataset will be as shown below, ensure that there is a manifest file, each for train, dev and test dataset:
+The structure of the dataset required by user will be shown below, ensure that there is a manifest file, each for train, dev and test dataset:
 ```
 datasets
 ├── train